 Understanding the Old English Sheepdog

 At Feathers And Fleece we have been breeding the finest Old English Sheepdogs since 1993.
-With the popularity of our stunning Sheepadoodle puppies and now mini Sheepadoodle puppies at Feathers And Fleece we have stepped up our game by health testing every dog in our program.
+With the popularity of our stunning Sheepadoodle Puppies at Feathers And Fleece we have stepped up our game by health testing every dog in our program.
 This is the best way to ensure our puppies are the finest we can possibly offer to both our clients and to our hybrid program.
 Feathers And Fleece offers the absolute most beautiful, well bred Old English Sheepdogs and Sheepdoodles in the country.
 The coats of our Old English Sheepdogs are soft to the touch and low shedding.
 The temperament of our Sheepadoodle puppies are calm and less alpha than the Old English Sheepdog making a better family member for our clients.
 At Feathers And Fleece we believe the key to a happy client is to provide them with not only a healthy puppy but a highly social puppy that blends into the family, not a puppy a client would resent due to unsocial like behaviors, poor health and a stubborn untrainable puppy demeanor.

 Why the Old English Sheepdog Hybrid is the best choice for your family.